WCSXFRM(3) NetBSD Library Functions Manual WCSXFRM(3)

 RETURN VALUES

-formed string not including the terminating nul character.
-If this value
+transformed string not including the terminating nul character.
+If this

 SEE ALSO